-There is little information available to assess whether the targets laid down by the Performance and Charging Schemes are actually achievable by operational staff.
-The target-setting process should take into account empirical data on human impacts in their working environments, through regular reviews in each reference period.
-More effective return of experience from operational staff should inform revisions of performance plans within reference periods, along with systematic analysis of the impact on the human post reference period.
+Change-management indicator

+In RP4, the Performance Scheme should investigate the possibility of a change-management indicator to take into account empirical data on human impacts in their working environments.
+There is currently limited information to assess whether the targets laid down by the Performance Scheme are actually achievable by operational staff.
+In response to ongoing technological changes (e.g. SESAR) and operational improvement projects (e.g. free route airspace), a change-management indicator will help encourage greater focus on change management, best practice, and the impact of any changes on staff working methods and relationships.

 Cruise-to-cruise approach

 To ensure all stakeholders are represented in the assessment of performance, it is recommended that the Performance Scheme is assessed based on a cruise-to-cruise concept rather than a gate-to-gate approach that is proposed for RP3.
-This means that all aviation stakeholders (including airspace users, airports, ATM, ground handlers etc.) will be subject to review, monitoring and potentially targets being set as part of the Performance Scheme.
+This means that all aviation stakeholders (e.g. AUs, airports, ATCOs, ground handlers etc.) will be subject to review, monitoring and potentially targets being set as part of the Performance Scheme.

 Human Performance Alert Mechanism

-The EGHD recommends the investigation of the value of a Human Performance Alert Mechanism to help provide earlier signalling when thresholds for safe operations are exceeded.
+The EGHD recommends the investigation of the viability of a Human Performance Alert Mechanism to help provide earlier signalling when thresholds for safe operations are exceeded.
+The investigation should include the contribution that existing voluntary reporting schemes of occurrences in civil aviation provide, under Regulation (EU) No 376/2014.

 Summary

-TBA.
+The EGHD recognises that the proposed changes to the Performance and Charging Schemes for RP3 have already been put forward.
+Nevertheless, the EGHD requests the European Commission to note of the nine recommendations that concern the human dimension with the intention of informing any consultation processes prior to the vote on the RP3 Regulations at a future SSC.

 Recommendations